Joaquín Pereyra (Argentine footballer)

-Joaquín Nicolás Pereyra (born 1 December 1998) is an Argentine footballer who plays as a winger for Minnesota United.
+Joaquín Nicolás Pereyra (born 1 December 1998) is an Argentine professional footballer who plays as a winger for Minnesota United.

 Club career

 Rosario Central

 Pereyra is a youth exponent from Rosario Central.
 He made his league debut on 28 February 2016 against CA Colón in a 3--0 away win.
 He replaced Walter Montoya after 80 minutes.

 Famalicão

 On 10 September 2020, the Portuguese top-tier club Famalicão announced that Pereyra had joined them on loan until the end of season.

 Minnesota United

 On 15 August 2024, Minnesota United announced they had signed the Argentine midfielder as a Designated Player on a three-and-a-half-year contract.
-On 17 May 2025, he scored and assisted Julian Gressel in a 3-0 win against St. Louis City.
+On 17 May 2025, he scored and assisted Julian Gressel in a 3–0 win against St. Louis City.